komi786/exDSF_/README.md

-# Data Description Integrator 📊📘
+# Descriptive Data Summary 📊📘

 Welcome to the Data Profiling and Description Integrator, a  Python tool to faciliate data profiling and  integration.
 This Toll is designed can help to design data summary including statistical summary of attributes and integrating descriptive metadata from a predefined template. 🌟